mjun0812/mjun0812.github.io/src/content/posts_en/2025-06-15-python-template.md

 https://docs.astral.sh/ruff/

-**ruff** is a Python code Format and Lint tool built with Rust.
-Like uv mentioned earlier, it's a tool developed by astral, and being built with Rust, it operates very fast. ruff provides the same functionality as Formatters and Linters like Google's black and flake8, covering code Format and Lint with this one tool.
+**ruff** is a Python code formatting and linting tool built with Rust.
+Like uv mentioned earlier, it's a tool developed by Astral, and being built with Rust, it operates very fast. ruff provides the same functionality as formatters and linters like Google's black and flake8, covering code formatting and linting with this one tool.

-Combined with uv mentioned earlier, you can Format and Lint code with the following commands:
+Combined with uv mentioned earlier, you can format and lint code with the following commands:

 ```bash
 uv run ruff format . # Format